 Don’t have a green thumb?
 Don’t worry!
 Here are the best fake plants that look real to keep your home looking fresh and alive.
 From a faux fiddle leaf fig tree to a cute little fern, these are the most realistic fake plants.

-I LOVE using large houseplants to fill an empty corner, but I inevitably kill them.
+I LOVE using large houseplants to fill an empty corner, but I inevitably kill live plants.
 And smaller houseplants are great but then, of course, they require maintenance (yes, I mean watering).

 Affiliate links provided for your shopping convenience.
 You can read my full disclosure policy here.